Kaufungen: History

 The first historical reference to Coufunga was in 1011, when it was in use as a royal court.
 However, the extant St. Georgskapelle (St George's Chapel) is believed to be rather older, probably dating from the 10th century.

 In 1017 Henry II, Holy Roman Emperor and his queen Cunigunde of Luxemburg founded Kaufungen Abbey, a Benedictine convent, perched on the steep edge of the Losse valley above what is now the centre of Oberkaufungen.
 Upon the death of her husband, Cunigunde entered the convent, and lived there until her death in 1033 or 1039.
 The Reformation brought the closure of the convent in 1527, but the large church (the Stiftskirche) is still standing and in use as a parish church today.
 At various points in its history, Kaufungen has been a local centre for mining, glass-making, charcoal burning, forestry and paper manufacture.

 The farming settlement of Niederkaufungen, situated slightly downriver where the narrow Losse valley begins to open out into the wide, flat plain of the Fulda, is of more recent origin.
 In 1970 the villages of Nieder- and Oberkaufungen formally merged to form the present municipality.
 Since 1974, the Stiftskirche has played host to the Kaufunger Konzerte series of classical music concerts.

 Points of interest

 Both Nieder- and Oberkaufungen have historic village centres, with well-preserved half-timbered houses.
 The main attraction in Oberkaufungen is the early eleventh century Stiftskirche church which hosts regular classical music concerts.
 Just behind it lies in the smaller but older St George's Chapel, which is believed to date from the tenth century.
 Oberkaufungen also has two museums: the Alte Schule (Old School) museum documents the history of the town from the Middle Ages until the present day, while the Roßgang mining museum features reconstructions of historical mining scenes.
 Niederkaufungen is the site of the Kommune Niederkaufungen, one of Germany's largest intentional communities.
-Located within Oberkaufungen, there is an authentic Italian Ice shop, Eis Cafe Cortina.